Gary Graham: Television

 Graham starred in a 2008 television pilot styled after Sin City called Dead End City.
 He also appeared in the December 18, 1984 episode of Remington Steele, "Let's Steele A Plot" (season 3, episode 11), as Butch Bemis.

 As well as starring as Detective Matthew Sikes in the television series Alien Nation (1989–1990), he resumed this role in the TV movies Alien Nation: Dark Horizon (1994), Alien Nation: Body and Soul (1995), Alien Nation: Millennium (1996), Alien Nation: The Enemy Within (1996) and Alien Nation: The Udara Legacy (1997).

 Graham starred on Star Trek: Enterprise as the recurring character Ambassador Soval, a Vulcan ambassador to Earth.
 He also guest-starred on Star Trek: Voyager (1995) once, playing Ocampan community leader Tanis in the second-season episode "Cold Fire".
 He played Ragnar in the fan production Star Trek: Of Gods and Men and continued that role in Star Trek: Renegades.

 In 2015, Graham reprised his role as Ambassador Soval, in the fan film Star Trek: Axanar.

 Film

-Graham's film appearances include Hardcore, The Hollywood Knights, All the Right Moves, The Arrogant, The Last Warrior, Robot Jox, Running Woman and Siren.
+Graham's film appearances include Hardcore, The Hollywood Knights, All the Right Moves, The Arrogant, The Last Warrior, Robot Jox, Running Woman and Siren (2006).
 His most recent films are InAlienable, Action Hero and Dreams Awake.
 He made his directorial debut in the spring of 2008 with the film Interviews, which he also wrote.

 Web-based work

 Graham also made appearances as the "Smoking Jacket Guy" in the introduction and other scenes in the Internet gaming show The Jace Hall Show.
 Graham played Dr. David Macavoy in the web series Universal Dead.
 In late June 2010, it was announced that Universal Dead will be made into a feature film.
+It never was, as of 2026.